jjti/personal-site/content/blog/2017-10-7-scGBM-Survival/index.md

 Additional records were found through two sources: PubMed and Google Scholar.
 First, titles were screened for those that included some combination of "spinal" and "glioma" or "gliosarcoma" or "glioblastoma" in the title.
 Additional records were identified through the citations, and these were added as well (in a method called "hand-searching").

 ![Prisma diagram](1.png "prisma diagram")
-_A prisma diagram for the source of the imported records_

 ### Challenges